PsCustomObject/PsCustomObject.github.io/_posts/2021-06-02-Setup-Internal-PowerShell-Repository.md

 Install-WindowsFeature Web-Server,Web-Net-Ext45,Web-Asp-Net45,Web-ISAPI-Filter,Web-ISAPI-Ext -IncludeManagementTools
 ```

 Once all components are in place copy the solution files to a directory on the server with the default being *C:\inetpub\wwwroot*.
-Path is not really impornt and could be anything you'd like, I will just sitck with the detault.
+Path is not really import and could be anything you'd like, I will just stick with the default.

 As a refrence here's how the content of my application folder looks like on my test server